 Our research is editorially independent but we may earn a commission for purchases made through our links.

-Sure, you’re aware that Florida is home to some incredible state parks, and you’re certainly aware that there’s little in the world that can compare to the Florida Keys.
+Sure, you’re aware that Florida is home to some incredible state and national parks, and you’re certainly aware that there’s little in the world that can compare to the Florida Keys.
 But did you know that one of the most secluded parks in the world lies just outside Key West?

 YOU'RE ALL SET!